You've made it to the edge of the day,

 If the belly is tight,

-Just let it know it doesn't have to protect you from the light,
+Just let it know it doesn't have to protect you from the night feel the hips,

 As if the center of you can settle downward,